aptos-foundation/AIPs/aips/aip-43.md

 That translates into minting from a single collection having 5-8x lower throughput than minting from multiple collections simultaneously.

-Similarly, minting and burning Fungible Asset touch supply field, making them sequential.

-Goal is to remove/optimize operations that make Token V2 and Fungible Asset operations sequential
+Goal is to remove/optimize operations that make Token V2 operations sequential

 ## Impact

-This will enable higher throughput for Token V2 NFT minting/burning of a single collection, or minting/burning of a single Fungible Asset, providing better experience when there is high demand for a single collection/fungible asset.
+This will enable higher throughput for Token V2 NFT minting/burning of a single collection, providing better experience when there is high demand for a single collection.

 There is a **breaking change** for anyone accessing raw resources - like indexers or directly through the RestAPI.
 Two fields inside Digital Assets `Token` struct (from [token.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token-objects/sources/token.move)) will be deprecated - name and index, and instead `TokenIdentifiers` will contain them. `Token.name` will be replaced with `TokenIdentifiers.name.value`, and similarly for `index` field.

 Additionally, new variants will be added to:
 - Digital Asset (Token) Collection ([collection.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token-objects/sources/collection.move)), namely `ConcurrentSupply` (in addition to current `FixedSupply` and `UnlimitedSupply`), which will now store current, total and max supply
-- Fungible Asset ([fungible_asset.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/fungible_asset.move)), namely `ConcurrentSupply` (in addition to current `Supply`), which will now store current and total supply. `ConcurrentFungibleBalance` will also be added, to store balance.

-New collections will emit new events: `ConcurrentMintEvent` and `ConcurrentBurnEvent` will be emitted (instead of `MintEvent` and `BurnEvent`) on the new collections.
+New collections will emit new events: `Mint` and `Burn` will be emitted (instead of `MintEvent` and `BurnEvent`) on the new collections.

 Indexer changes will be provided to return correct values for Token name (i.e. `COALESCE(TokenIdentifiers.name.value, Token.name)`), and supply related fields to both.
-It will also read Concurrent events, and index them as if they were regular events.
+It will also read new events, and index them as if they were regular events.

 ## Specification